mdabrowski1990/uds/docs/source/pages/knowledge_base/packet.rst

 Single Frame Data Length
 ........................
-Single Frame Data Length (SF_DL) is 4-bit (for CAN packets with DLC=8) or 8-bit (for CAN packets with DLC>8) value carried by every Single Frame.
-SF_DL specifies number of diagnostic message payload bytes transmitted by a Single Frame.
+Single Frame Data Length (SF_DL) is 4-bit (for CAN packets with DLC=8) or 8-bit (for CAN packets with DLC>8) value carried by every Single Frame as presented in :ref:`the table with CAN packet formats<knowledge-base-can-packets-format>`.
+SF_DL specifies number of diagnostic message payload bytes transmitted in a Single Frame.

 .. note:: Maximal value of SF_DL depends on Single Frame :ref:`addressing format <knowledge-base-can-addressing>`
-    and ref:`DLC of a CAN message <knowledge-base-can-data-field>` that carries this packet.
+    and :ref:`DLC of a CAN message <knowledge-base-can-data-field>` that carries this packet.

 .. _knowledge-base-can-first-frame:

 First Frame
 '''''''''''
-First Frame (FF) are used by CAN entities to indicate start of a diagnostic message transmission.
+First Frame (FF) is used by CAN entities to indicate start of a diagnostic message transmission.
-First Frames are only used in transmission of a segmented diagnostic messages that could not fit into a :ref:`Single Frame <knowledge-base-can-single-frame>`.
+First Frames are only used during a transmission of a segmented diagnostic messages that could not fit into a :ref:`Single Frame <knowledge-base-can-single-frame>`.
+Number of payload bytes carried by FF is specified by :ref:`First Frame Data Length <knowledge-base-can-first-frame-data-length>` value.

 .. _knowledge-base-can-first-frame-data-length: